Dhiraj Kandel

 For example, a three-year gap with IT work experience can support an application for a Canadian IT diploma.
 But a three-year gap with no evidence or explanation can weaken the file.

-Immigration history can affect the Canada visa success rate for Nepali students because IRCC reviews past applications, refusals, overstays, travel records, and whether applicants have been honest in earlier applications.
-A previous refusal does not always mean the student cannot get approved later.
+Immigration history also affects the Canada visa success rate because IRCC reviews past applications, refusals, overstays, travel records, and whether applicants have been honest in earlier applications.
+A previous refusal does not always mean you cannot get approved later.

 IRCC says applicants can reapply after a refusal, but they should do so only if they can include new or improved information that was missing in the previous application.